-Based on the above-mentioned criteria, the following primary risk types are considered by the bank to be material: - regulatory capital is determined by The Standardised Approach (TSA) as per the BoB regulations.
+Credit risk regulatory capital is determined by The Standardised Approach (TSA) as per the BoB regulations.
 For both regulatory and internal credit risk capital measurement, the calculation of the capital requirement is affected by the level of specific provisions for credit losses (relating to non-performing loans) that the bank has taken.
 Specific provisions are taken in accordance with regulations and consider expected recoveries and the timing of such recoveries.